ABOUT OUR PASTOR

 Rev. Jamila was elected Vice President of the Board of Directors of the Ministers Alliance of Charles County and Vicinity (Maryland) in November 2012.
 She was elected to the Board of Directors of the Collective Empowerment Group (Prince George’s County, MD) in December 2013.
 She stepped down from both positions to realize her vision for Gabriel’s Lyric Therapeutic Services, LLC, in 2014.

 Rev. Jamila has worked with BRIDGE (Baltimore Regional Initiative Developing Genuine Equality), performing faith-based social justice advocacy.
-She is the past President, and currently a member of the Partnership for Renewal in Central and Southern Maryland (PRISCM).
+She is the past of the Partnership for Renewal in Central and Southern Maryland (PRISCM).
 She also served as the past Vice President of the African-American Leadership Commission, Gamaliel Foundation, (Chicago, Il.), the same organization where President Barack Obama received his Community organizer training.

-Rev. Jamila has worked as a Domestic Violence (DV) Counselor and DV Group Facilitator with Still I Rise, Inc. (Clinton, MD).
-She is also certified as a DV Assessor and Certified Anger Management Specialist (CAMS-I).
+Rev. Jamila has worked as a Domestic Violence (DV) Counselor and DV Group Facilitator and is a certified as a DV Assessor and Certified Anger Management Specialist (CAMS-I).

-Rev. Jamila was appointed to the New Americans Council, by Governor Martin O’Malley in 2009, and served on the Council for four years.
+Rev. Jamila was appointed to the New Americans Council, by former Governor Martin O’Malley in 2009, and served on the Council for four years.
+The New Americans Council sought and established means to help immigrants, who came to the State of Maryland, with professional degrees, to find employment in their fields of expertise.

 Rev. Jamila launched Gabriel’s Lyric Therapeutic Services, LLC, in July, 2014.
 This organization offers a wide range of therapeutic services in the Southern Maryland area.
 She is currently certified as both a Youth and Adult Mental Health First Aid Instructor.
 She enjoys providing Youth and Adult Mental Health First Aid Certification to churches and organizations and is available to provide this training throughout the United States.